Book Now

 • Explore the Muktinath Temple, a Hindu and Buddhist pilgrimage site

-• Drive through the deepest gorge in the world, Kali Gandaki Gorge
+• Ride through the deepest gorge in the world, Kali Gandaki Gorge

 • Relax in natural hot springs in Tatopani